-The school also recognises that when children are not in school, such as when a learner is on a reduced timetable, suspended or excluded, they miss the protection and opportunities that education can provide, and can become more vulnerable to harm.
-Learners who have a social worker, including looked-after children, and previously looked-after children are especially vulnerable.
-The school proactively supports learners in the school environment and decision-making processes about reduced timetables, suspension or exclusion operate in the best interest of children as outlined in local and national guidance.
+Tibshelf Schools Federation also recognises that when children are not in school, such as when a learner is on a reduced timetable, suspended or excluded, they miss the protection and opportunities that education can provide, and can become more vulnerable to harm.
+Learners who have a social worker, including looked-after children, and previously looked-

-- Elective home education.
+Elective home education.
 Where a parent/carer has expressed their intention to remove a child from school with a view to educating at home, the school will seek to co-ordinate a meeting with the parents/carers, Local Authority, and other key professionals where possible.
 This would be before a final decision has been made, to ensure the parents/carers have considered what is in the best interests of each child and is particularly important where a child has SEND, is vulnerable, and/or has a social worker or is vulnerable.
-Where a child is taken off roll, we will inform the Local Authority of the deletion from our admission register via the system outlined on the Derby or Derbyshire Education Welfare webpages. - Children who require mental health support.
-The school has an important role to play in supporting the well-being and mental health of our learners.
+Where a child has an Education, Health and Care Plan (EHCP) the local authority should review the plan with parents/carers.
+Where a child is taken off roll, we will inform the Local Authority of the deletion from our admission register via the system outlined on the Derby or Derbyshire Education Welfare webpages.

+Children who require mental health support.
+The federation has an important role to play in supporting the well-being and mental health of our learners.
 Mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect, or exploitation.
+Tibshelf Infant and Nursery School and Townend Junior School have designated Senior Mental Health Leads.
+It is their responsibility to promote good mental health and well-being of staff and children in a co-ordinated whole school approach.
 We have clear systems and processes in place for identifying possible emotional well-being issues and mental health problems, seek advice from external agencies where appropriate and have clear referral and accountability systems.
-The school uses 'The Zones of Regulation' which is curriculum based around the use of four colours to help children self-identify how they're feeling and categorise it based on colour.
-The curriculum also helps children better understand their emotions, sensory needs and thinking patterns and supports the development of positive mental health.